Are you tired of doing the same old routine?

 Counselor In Training (CIT) Programs

-Scouts who are interested in a future summer camp staff position may participate in a Counselor in Training (CIT) program at either Camp Sequassen (Boy Scout Resident Camp) or Deer Lake (Cub Scout Day and Action Camp).
+Scouts who are interested in a future summer camp staff position may participate in a Counselor in Training (CIT) program at Camp Sequassen Scouts BSA Resident Camp.
 Scouts receive leadership development training as well as hands on experience working in camp program areas.
-Scouts completing the CIT program will be given preference for employment on the camp staff the following year at the camp attended.
+Scouts completing the CIT program will be given preference for employment on the camp staff the following year.

-Questions about Resident Camp employment opportunities should be sent to Carolyn Cruson, Council Camping Registrar.
+Questions about Seasonal Resident Camp employment opportunities should be sent to Carolyn Cruson, Council Camping Registrar.

 International Camp Staff